d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 ## About Scully

 Scully is a static site generator (SSG) for Angular apps.
-Scully analyses a built Angular app and detect all the routes of the app.
+It analyses a compiled Angular app and detects all the routes of the app.
-It will then call every route it found, visit the page in the browser, renders the page and finally put the static rendered page on your disk.
+It will then call every route it found, visit the page in the browser, renders the page and finally put the static rendered page to the file system.
-This is what we are calling **pre-rendering**.
+This process is also known as **pre-rendering** – but with a new approach.
-The result is a structure ready for shipping to your web server.
+The result compiled and pre-rendered app ready for shipping to your web server.

-> _Scully_ does not use [Angular Universal](https://angular.io/guide/universal) for the pre-rendering.
+> **Good to know:** _Scully_ does not use [Angular Universal](https://angular.io/guide/universal) for the pre-rendering.
 > It uses a Chromium browser to visit and check all routes it found.

 All pre-rendered pages contain just plain HTML and CSS.
 In fact, when deploying it, a user will be able to instantly access all routes and see the content with almost no delay.
-The resulting sites are very small static sites in just a few KBs so that even the access from a mobile device with a very low bandwidth is insanely fast.
+The resulting sites are very small static sites (just a few KBs) so that even the access from a mobile device with a very low bandwidth is pretty fast.
-It's significantly faster compared to the hundreds of KBs that you are downloading when calling a “normal” Angular app.
+It's significantly faster compared to the hundreds of KBs that you are downloading when calling a “normal” Angular app on initial load.

 But that’s not all: Once the pre-rendered page is shipped to the user, _Scully_ loads and bootstraps the “real” Angular app  in the background on top of the existing view.
 In fact _Scully_ will unite two great things:
-The power of pre-rendering and very fast access to sites and the power of a fully functional SPA written in Angular.
+The power of pre-rendering and very fast access to sites and the power of a fully functional Single Page Application (SPA) written in Angular.

 ## Get started